 I’ve always believed that if you’re going to invest your money in a company, there should be more than one logical reason to do so.
 While some investors focus on making their money from share price increases, others tend to prefer the passive income that high dividend stocks offer.
 I don’t see any reason why we shouldn’t have the best of both worlds, so today I present my list of the best dividend stocks of 2021.
 (Note, companies can alter their dividend at any time and I’ll do my best to keep this content fresh and accurate.)

-High Dividend Yield Stocks for 2021
+High Dividend Yield Stocks

 So when I’m looking for dividend stocks that I feel are worth investing in, I’m normally looking for both a decent dividend rate and the potential to see upswings in a stock’s overall value.
 With that said, I’ve put together the following list of what I feel are currently the best dividend stocks on the market based on multiple indicators.